GoogleCloudPlatform/cloud-hackathons/hacks/conv-agents-intro/README.md

 ## Challenges

 - Challenge 1: First Agent On The Scene
   - Create and initialize a Conversational Agent
-- Challenge 2: Following the Playbook...
+- Challenge 2: Following the Playbook
   - Set up a basic Playbook to detect an escalation scenario
 - Challenge 3: Getting Smarter
   - Give the agent access to PDF documents to use in chat answers
 - Challenge 4: Agent Phone Home
   - Call an external system's API for even more knowledge

 ## Prerequisites